 First, students and schools are created and randomly located in the grid (see also Table 1).
 As the purpose of the paper is to explore general mechanisms and not a specific school configuration, we thus abstract from modeling a specific geographical arrangement of schools and rather present averages over random configurations below.

 Students identify eligible schools in terms of ability and income.
-Then, using a standard model of boundedly rational decision making, they probabilistically choose a school based on her utility from within this group and enrol in it.
+Then, using a standard model of boundedly rational decision making, they probabilistically choose a school based on its utility from within this group and enrol in it.
 When students enrol in a school, families relocate from their initial random location to the area (‘patch’) where the school is located.
 Some families will choose from a narrower pool of eligible schools because they are less willing to move for various reasons which make the family wanting to stay in the area they currently live in.
 Whilst we do not model explicitly the mechanisms that lead families not to relocate, we account for this possibility in a probabilistic way, such that families decide to move (and select a pool of eligible schools) with probability 0.9.
 This amounts to assume that 10% of families decide not to move regardless of whether or not their child meets the academic requirement for enrolment.

 There are two settings to consider: one in which the system is tracked and one in which it is not.
 When the system is tracked, children with a performance of 1 SD below the school population average from the previous year, cannot access academic schools, hence they can only choose among vocational schools.
 There is also an economic constraint: economically disadvantaged families cannot access schools in which the average income of students’ parents is too high as described above.
 If the system is tracked and their academic ability is too low students can only target vocational schools.
 Within the group of eligible schools, students in random order pick the school that maximizes their utility until the schools are gradually filled up.
 Schools enrol children on a first-come, first-served basis, until all places are filled.
+We use the term iteration to refer to one academic year.
 During the first iteration, students use the schools’ initial values on income and social composition to target a school.
 In the subsequent iterations, schools’ characteristics are updated using the previous cohort of students.
 When the schools are accountable, families include the school performance (calculated from the previous cohort) as a criterion to choose schools.

 When the school’s average income of students’ parents is relatively high and the system is tracked it is possible that families do not have an eligible school in areas where they can afford to move to.
 Those families are assigned to the closest vocational school.